SolarArbiter/SolarArbiter.github.io/metrics.md

 ### Mean Absolute Error (MAE) {#mae}
 {: .anchor }
 The absolute error is the absolute value of the difference between the forecasted and observed values.
+The MAE has the same units as the forecasted and observed values.
 The MAE is defined as:

 $$ \text{MAE} = \frac{1}{n} \sum_{i=1}^n  \lvert F_i - O_i \rvert $$